mushrooms growing in bathroom

 Conclusion

-I hope this post helped you in getting an idea, why mushroom grows and what risks are associated with it.
+I hope this post helped you in getting an idea, why mushrooms grow and the risks they can present.